LIVE PHYSICS // checking…

 The MJCF builder emits MuJoCo XML

-Each pallet becomes a 47-body MJCF: base, items, contact pairs with the right friction coefficients, a moving conveyor surface.
+Each pallet becomes a free-body MJCF scene: base, items, contact pairs with the right friction coefficients, a velocity-actuated conveyor.
+Wrap becomes weld constraints with stiffness per wrap type.
 No GUI, no rendering — pure physics.

 4. 04